 The page count of the substantive part of the thesis (paragraphs 14-21 of these guidelines) should be continuous, numbered in Arabic numerals, and should begin with the Introduction.
 The non-content (formal) pages of the thesis (referred to in points 3-13 of these instructions) should be numbered separately with lower-case Roman numerals.
 The counting of formal pages should start with the repeated cover page (point 3) and the numbering should start with the acknowledgement or dedication (i.e. with no. v for double-sided printing).

-4. Submission of the thesis:
+4. Submission and defence of the thesis:

-Deadline for submission of the final thesis for review to the Erasmus+ comission is 2 weeks prior planned defence of the thesis.
+Deadline for submission of the final thesis for review to the Erasmus+ comission is 2 weeks prior planned defence of the thesis - PLEASE SEE THE TIMELINE WITH EXACT DEADLINES!